author

 About the author

 Born Logan Howard-Smith in Germantown, Philadelphia, he wrote under the pen name Logan Marshall.
-Sources available here identify him as a University of Pennsylvania graduate who went on to work as an assistant editor at the John C. Winston Company, where he edited and wrote many books.
+He studied at the University of Pennsylvania, graduating in 1905, and then worked with the publishing house John C. Winston, where he edited and wrote many books.